Cutting & Tailoring

 Tailoring is no different.
 Ten thousand hours works out to seven years, working a five day week, forty hours a week.
 This is also the same amount of time our Master Tailor, Rory Duffy spent studying the tailoring trade under some of the finest artisans in both the UK and Ireland.

 Simply making out something is difficult.
 A thought may be planted into the novice’s head, a thought of self-doubt that they may not succeed.
-Rory’s approach is more proactive, having experienced his own master’s methods, he decided to take the complete opposite approach.
-Students need reassurance and encouragement, to be constantly told they can succeed.
-Rory informs his students of his own experience of learning to be a master tailor.
+Rory’s approach on his tailoring courses is more proactive, having experienced his own master’s methods, he decided to take the complete opposite approach.
+Students need reassurance and encouragement throughout their tailoring course, to be constantly told they can succeed.
+Rory informs his students on his tailoring courses of his own experience of learning to be a master tailor.
 He doesn’t consider himself to have been particularly gifted, just determined to succeed.
 Rory, like all apprentices, made mistakes.
 His road to learning cutting and tailoring was as bumpy as any novice who wanted to learn tailoring at the highest level.
 The benefit of Rory’s cutting and tailoring course is that they are tailored to student who want to learn and master the craft in the shortest possible time period.